chentmin/bastion/README.md

 ## Usage

 Create a `authorized_keys` file with all public keys that can connect to this bastion.
+Make the file publicly readable or the user in the docker will not have the permission to read it.

+	chmod a+r authorized_keys

 Then run the following command to start the bastion.